LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 Configuring the tool
 ====================

 The configuration is stored in an XML file called 'DataSearches.xml', and there are some differences in the contents of this file between the MapInfo and the ArcGIS implementations of the tool.
 Please ensure that you are using the correct XML file, examples of both of which can be found in the :doc:`appendix <../appendix/appendix>`.
-Settings are presented as nodes (beginning with a start node, e.g. ``<example>``, and finishing with an end note, e.g. ``<\example>``), with the value for the setting held between the ``<value>`` and ``<\value>`` tag.
+Attributes and settings are presented as nodes (beginning with a start node, e.g. ``<example>``, and finishing with an end note, e.g. ``<\example>``), with the value for the setting held between the ``<value>`` and ``<\value>`` tag.

 .. note::
 	The name of the configuration file must be 'DataSearches.xml'.
 The tool will not load if a different name is used.